solrevdev/solrevdev.github.io/about/index.md

 I am now a full-time carer but until recently have been head of infrastructure and operations, a full stack software engineer and a devops engineer.

-With a wealth of technical skills I am also Microsoft certified.
+With a wealth of technical skills and natural passion for technology I am also Microsoft certified.

-A lover of C# but not tied to exclusively the Microsoft stack and have enjoyed writing some cloud automation code in Python.
+A lover of C# but not tied to exclusively the Microsoft stack and have enjoyed writing some cloud automation code in both Python and Node.js.

-Currently, I am a big fan of the .NET Core cross-platform development platform and take an interest in docker and serverless architectures.
+Currently, I am a big fan of the .NET Core cross-platform development platform and am taking an interest in Blazor WebAssembly.

 I write code in Visual Studio Code, Sublime Text and the full Microsoft Visual Studio IDE.
-Likewise, I also like to switch between macOS, Windows and Linux.
+I also like to switch between macOS, Windows and Linux for development.

-I enjoy full stack development, devops and cloud-based work and am enjoying writing front end code in VueJS while also reading about ReactJS.
+I enjoy full stack development, devops and cloud-based work and am enjoying writing front end code in VueJS.

-Commercially I have recently worked with the Amazon Web Services stack, MySql, MongoDB, Memcached, GIT, Mercurial, TeamCity, Octopus Deploy and various other technologies and thrive in providing startups with a scalable continuous deployment architecture and platform.
+Commercially I have worked with the Amazon Web Services stack and using various technologies have thrived in providing startups with a scalable continuous deployment architecture and delivered proof of concept, prototype applications and innovate software solutions.

 I can be found on social media here: